St. Regis Princeville Resort in Kauai

 Kauai’s Gift from Heaven

 The St. Regis Princeville’s hospitality success formula starts by surrounding their guests with awesome ocean views.
 The formula ratchets up a notch once guests feel an unmistakable connection with the neighboring Hanalei Mountain range.
-This formula becomes an oxygen rush when it’s multiplied by the dedication of 500-plus employees.
-This formula renews itself in an environment where the sole mission is to share the heart-felt essence of the “Aloha” spirit.
+This bond becomes an oxygen rush when it’s multiplied by the dedication of 500-plus employees.
+This mission renews itself in an environment where the sole goal is to share the heart-felt essence of the “Aloha” spirit.

 This spirit lifts you up from the moment the valet opens your rental car door and drapes a Kukui nut lei over your head.
 Before you’re greeted by a St. Regis staff member at check-in, you’re offered a Strawberry Guava welcome cocktail.
 The best part of your welcome is your first glimpse of St. Regis Princeville’s sweeping ocean meets the mountains view.
 You’ll learn this epic view is Princeville’s awe-inspiring calling card.